-by Erica McClurkinin Exercise, Self-Care0 commentstags: being human, imperfection, patience, stress management
+by Erica McClurkinin Exercise, Feelings, Self-Care0 commentstags: being human, imperfection, patience, stress management

 The word gracious means “courteous, kind, and pleasant.”
 I’ve been struggling with being gracious this week.
 I’ve been struggling with being patient, too.
 It’s been one of those weeks where you just wish you were an irresponsible jane, and, instead, you’re gal wonder – making the magic happen and losing your sh*t in the process.
 This is not my favorite place to be.
 So I’m owning it and thinking about what I can learn from it.